Skip to main content

 Next, we should install all of the local tooling dependencies (like Helm or Kubectl) that we will need.

-We can easily do that by running the launchpad:setup command.
+We can easily do that by running the launchpad:update-deps command.

 # You may need to use sudo for this command